nodejs/node/doc/api/fs.markdown

 fails if a file by that name already exists.
 On POSIX systems, symlinks are not followed.
 Exclusive mode may or may not work with network file systems.

+On Linux, positional writes don't work when the file is opened in append mode.
+The kernel ignores the position argument and always appends the data to the end of the file.

 ## fs.openSync(path, flags, [mode])

 Synchronous open(2).